 Nolani Academy… of course.
 It’s a much easier mission here than it was back in E3 for Everyone, but because of my first experience with it I still think of it as hard…

-Running through (Seared) Ascalon, seeing some sights.
+I went back to my main for a while here.
+I’m running through (Seared) Ascalon, seeing some sights.
 Stuff like this destroyed building with giant mural is pretty cool as is the sky behind that.